siddhesh-coder/Interactive-Product-Catalog/README.md

 5. Login / Logout Component:

 Allows users to authenticate themselves by logging in or out of their accounts.
-Auth0 authentication is utilized for secure user authentication.
+Firebase authentication is utilized for secure user authentication.

 ![alt text](/Project%20UI/loginSignup.png)